This Nationally Recognised course supersedes the previous qualifications Senior First Aid and Apply First Aid.

 - Basic life support functions including Cardiopulmonary Resuscitation (CPR)

-The face to face training is around 7 hours and an includes an online multi-choice quiz.
+The face to face training is around 7 hours and with all assessment occuring on the training day.
+We do not require any pre-reading or online testing.
 The course covers both theory and practical aspects of first aid management, with a huge focus on the practical.
 This isn’t one of those boring courses where you have to sit and listen to a lecturer all day!
 We have small group scenarios, learn easy bandaging/slings, use asthma puffers and Epipens and much much more!

 At our public courses morning tea, tea/coffee etc are provided, just bring your own lunch along.
 We do have a break for lunch and there are plenty of areas in Port Lincoln to purchase meals.